Gluten-Free Hamburger Helper: One-Pot Comfort Food

 This is a fancy gluten free hamburger helper recipe that I created for those busy weeknights.
 Hamburger Helper is a popular packaged food product you can buy in any grocery store.
 The original mix is not gluten free.
 My recipe is a healthier, gluten-free alternative to the popular boxed meal.

-When I saw this Hamburger Helper recipe on the NYT Cooking site, I knew I needed to make a gluten free version that cooks in a lot less time.
-I loved how the recipe had some complex flavors.
-I did tweak the recipe quite a bit because I wanted this recipe to cook in under 30 minutes.
-The original recipe takes 25 minutes just to caramelize onions, which I am too lazy for.
+When I saw this Hamburger Helper recipe on the NYT Cooking site, I knew I needed to make a gluten-free version that could be cooked in a lot less time.
+I tweaked the recipe so it could be cooked in under 30 minutes.
+The original recipe took 25 minutes just to caramelize onions!

-My recipe is the best gluten free hamburger helper recipe online.
-I add in some extra flavor using wine and bacon, plus I offer lots of easy flavor variations.
+My recipe is the best gluten free hamburger helper recipe.
+I made it with real, simple ingredients, and I added in some extra flavor with wine and bacon.
 This recipe will serve a family of four with leftovers or a family of six.

-This homemade gluten-free hamburger helper recipe has been modified to make it gluten-free by using gluten-free elbow macaroni and ensuring that all other ingredients are gluten-free.
-If you are looking for more recipe inspiration, I have tons of easy Gluten Free Dinner Recipes to try.
+If you are looking for more recipe inspiration, I have tons of easy Gluten-Free Dinner Recipes to try.

 Photos of the hamburger helper ingredients.